redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 * GraphQL & SDLs
 * Services

-If you haven't been through the first tutorial, or maybe you went through it on an older version of Redwood (any version less than v0.22.0) you can clone [this repo](https://github.com/redwoodjs/redwood-tutorial) which contains everything built in part 1 and also adds a little styling so it isn't quite so...tough to look at.
+If you haven't been through the first tutorial, or maybe you went through it on an older version of Redwood (anything pre-0.23.0) you can clone [this repo](https://github.com/redwoodjs/redwood-tutorial) which contains everything built in part 1 and also adds a little styling so it isn't quite so...tough to look at.
 Don't get us wrong, what we built in Part I had a great personality!
 We just gave it some hipper clothes and a nice haircut.
 We used [TailwindCSS](https://tailwindcss.com) to style things up and added a `<div>` or two to give us some additional hooks to hang styling on.

 ```terminal
 git clone https://github.com/redwoodjs/redwood-tutorial